Workers' Party (Singapore): 2016–2019: Continued AHTC lawsuits and handover to Pritam Singh

 On 26 July 2017, AHTC, which had appointed an independent panel of three lawyers at the behest of MND and HDB, sued town council chairperson Singh, vice-chairperson Lim, party leader Low, and three others, including the town council's former managing agent, for improper payments made to the MA.

 On 29 September, the party's headquarters were relocated from Syed Alwi Road to the Teambuild Centre, along Geylang Road.

-On 3 November, an anniversary dinner was held on Harbourfront Centre, marking a milestone of 60 years since the founding of the party on 3 November 1957.
+On 3 November, an anniversary dinner was held on Harbourfront Centre, marking a milestone of 60 years since the party's foundation.
 On the same night, Low announced during his speech that he would step down from his role of Secretary-General and would not seek candidacy for the next CEC's election the following year.
 A commemorative biographical book for the party, Walking With Singapore, was launched at bookstores the following day.

-Singh was elected to the post of Secretary-General unopposed on 8 April 2018 after Low decided to step down for leadership renewal.
+On 8 April 2018, Singh succeeded Low's position as the next Secretary-General unopposed.

 On 26 July, the WP was among the nine opposition parties invited for a gathering led by former PAP member and presidential candidate Tan Cheng Bock, but did not attend.
 The party later announced that it was "going through a leadership transition" and "is focused on organisation building to better serve Singaporeans".

 On 3 October, a $33.7 million trial was initiated between AHTC and the defendants of Low, Lim, Singh, and two other town councillors.
 The trial went on until 25 October, where the three politicians launched an appeal to fund their legal fees, having depleted their personal resources after paying their lawyers close to S$600,000 for work done before the trial.
 Three days later, they closed their fundraising appeal after raising more than S$1 million for legal fees, while thanking the public for their support.